Java syntax: Generics

+This erases T down to java.lang.Throwable, bypassing the checked exception mechanism (which enforces only on types which do not descend from java.lang.Error or java.lang.RuntimeException) entirely.

 Generic classes

 Classes can be parameterized by adding a type variable inside angle brackets (< and >) following the class name.
 It makes possible the use of this type variable in class members instead of actual types.
 There can be more than one type variable, in which case they are declared in a comma-separated list.

 It is possible to limit a type variable to a subtype of some specific class or declare an interface that must be implemented by the type.
 In this case the type variable is appended by the extends keyword followed by a name of the class or the interface.
-If the variable is constrained by both class and interface or if there are several interfaces, the class name is written first, followed by interface names with & sign used as the delimiter.
+If the variable is constrained by both class and interface or if there are several interfaces, the class name is written first, followed by interface names with & sign used as the delimiter (in a way which resembles an intersection type).